onflow/cadence/docs/language.md

 ## Transactions

-> 🚧 Status: The `transaction` syntax is not implemented yet.
-For now, declare a function named `main`.

 Transactions are objects that are signed by one or more [accounts](#accounts) and are sent to the chain to interact with it.